KamiKunDesu/100DaysOfCode-Python/Readme.md

 previous days)
 * Day 12 - Number Guessing Game (Today was about understanding the difference between global and local scope.
 I decided to make this using a class rather than just a main file to show a deeper understanding of scope)
+* Day 13 - Debug (Day 13 was just a series of debugging challenges, nothing to build ourselves so there is no folder)
+* Day 14 - Higher or Lower Game (This was just another capstone project bringing together everything that was learned on the previous days)

 ## Technologies